cloud-simple/docker-ciscat/README.md

   * `MYSQL_ROOT_PASSWORD` - CCPD DB container MySQL server root user password
   * `CCPD_URL` - Server URL the CCPD App to be configured to listen to
   * `CCPD_TOKEN` - :exclamation: this is not used for CCPD App container deployment now :exclamation:
-     * Assessor App uses this CCPD TOKEN to authenticate to CCPD App when it posts assessment reports to CCPD App
+     * Assessor App uses this CCPD token to authenticate to CCPD App when it posts assessment reports to CCPD App
      * Currently this token is created via CCPD App Web Interface and passed to `smb` container for Assessor App during deployment as a variable
-       - [ ] TODO: try to initialize CCPD TOKEN in CCPD DB via `entrypoint.sh` script
+       - [ ] TODO: try to initialize CCPD token in CCPD DB via `entrypoint.sh` script
   * `SMTP_HOST` - SMTP HOST parameter of CCPD App
   * `SMTP_PORT` - SMTP PORT parameter of CCPD App
   * `SMTP_USER` - SMTP USER parameter of CCPD App